 Food & Wine Walking Tour: Walking and food tour of Sonoma which stops at several gourmet spots for tastings, check for availability

-Hosted by the Crushers of Comedy and the Laugh Cellar, this annual event will take place at three different venues on three different evenings this year: the Meritage Resort & Spa in Napa, then Landmark Vineyards and Deerfield Ranch Winery in Sonoma.
+Hosted by the Crushers of Comedy and the Laugh Cellar, this annual event will take place at two different venues on four different evenings this year across the months of June, July, August and September: the Balletto Vineyards in Santa Rosa and the Deerfield Ranch Winery in Sonoma.

 This award-winning local event features great talent and laughter paired with wine in beautiful settings.